GeneralizedLearningUtilities/SuperGLU/README.md

 ## Development

 ### Java Module
 The corresponding code can be found within java_module directory.
-The java builds are powered by Maven 3.
+The java build is powered by Apache Maven.

 ### Javascript Module
 The corresponding code can be found within javascript_module directory.
 Instructions on how to build & test the module, can be found [here](javascript_module/webpack-test/readme.md).
+The javascript build is powered by Webpack.